viboverse/react-snippets-collection/react-cheatsheet.md

 ### useReducer Pattern for Complex State Logic

 **Learned:** Use `useReducer` instead of `useState` when state logic is complex or when next state depends on previous state.

+**Why this matters:** When you have multiple state values that change together, or complex state transitions, useReducer provides a more predictable and centralized way to manage state.
+It's especially powerful for form handling, shopping carts, or any stateful component with multiple possible actions.

 **Steps:**